 Call, email and meet with your state representative and senator

-It may seem antiquated, but your elected officials hearing from you makes a difference, because their staff has to document how many points of contact they receive for or against any piece of legislation that they will be voting on.
+It may seem antiquated, but your elected officials hearing from you makes a difference.
+Their staff has to document how many points of contact they receive for or against any piece of legislation that they will be voting on.
 So together, we can make a real difference here!

 You are a constituent of these legislators, and they need to honor your request to hear your concerns and schedule a time to meet with you in person or virtually.
 (Read more about these bills below).

-Enter your home address below and complete the form to request a meeting with your senator and representative about SB1014/HB 835 and SB78/HB947:
+Enter your home address below and complete the form to request a meeting with your senator and representative about higher education:

 Here are a few more ways to take action: